 The great thing about IF is it can be completely tailored to your schedule, social life and lifestyle.
 If, for example, you are not a morning person, you might feel like you can easily skip breakfast, just have your lunch after 12pm, finish your dinner before 8pm and you can comfortably fast from 8pm until 12pm the next day.
 Perhaps, like us, you are an early morning person, so eating dinner earlier suits you better as you are in bed early.

 It can also vary day to day.
 Some days you may only fast for say 12 hours (overnight between dinner and breakfast) and other days you may follow 16:8 or 20:4.
 Switching it up keeps your metabolism guessing too, so try to avoid getting stuck in the same pattern.

 We would like to add that this may not work for everyone depending on any specific health conditions you may have.
 If you are feeling good and seeing progress, great – if not then fasting may not be for you.

 Experiment with extended fasting

 If you have tried intermittent fasting and feel like you would like to take that to the next level, it is worth trying extended fasting.
-Extended fasting is not consuming food for longer than a 24-hour period.
+Extended fasting is not consuming food for a longer than a 24-hour period.
 Extended fasting of 3-7 days can provide a myriad of health benefits, aside from fat loss, and is not as crazy as it might initially sound.

-As we mentioned Dr Jason Fung is the fasting guru and this article provides a more in depth discussion of the health benefits as well as busting some myths, so you can decide if extended fasting is something you would like to try.
+As we mentioned, Dr Jason Fung is the fasting guru and this article provides a more in depth discussion of the health benefits as well as busting some myths, so you can decide if extended fasting is something you would like to try.

 We can also recommend Dr Fung’s practical guide to fasting, The Complete Guide to Fasting, which covers all the specific dos and don’ts.
 We found this book very helpful as it explained the mechanisms behind fasting which helped reassure us we were not starving ourselves!